ammarhakim/ammar-simjournal/sims-g2/recover-poisson/README.md

 - p2-s9: p=2, N=4.
 Neumann on left, Dirichlet of right BCs (sol is quintic, so exactly captured)
 - p2-s10: p=2, N=4.
 Neumann on left, Dirichlet of right BCs (sol is k=8)
 - p2-s11: p=2, N=4.
 Attempt at Taylor series

+- p2-s21: p=2, N=4, FD approach (using calcRecov1CellGen for all cells)

 p=3 simulations: